Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Sequential Treatment:

-- Joint Mobilization: Restore passive joint movement
+- Joint Mobilisation: Restore passive joint movement

 - Active Movement: Patient actively moves through gained range